Andrew McCutchen Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.25 team ERA that ranks 17th across all league pitching staffs.
+- The Cubs have the 16th-ranked team ERA across all league pitching staffs (4.23).

-- The Cubs allow the ninth-fewest home runs in baseball (142 total, 1.1 per game).
+- The Cubs allow the eighth-fewest home runs in baseball (142 total, 1.1 per game).

-- Hendricks (5-6) takes the mound for the Cubs in his 18th start of the season.
-He's put together a 4.01 ERA in 98 2/3 innings pitched, with 64 strikeouts.
+- Assad (2-2) gets the starting nod for the Cubs in his sixth start of the season.
+He's put together a 3.12 ERA in 72 2/3 innings pitched, with 53 strikeouts.

-- The righty last appeared on Sunday against the Kansas City Royals, when he tossed 6 1/3 innings, allowing one earned run while giving up five hits.
+- The righty last appeared on Monday against the Detroit Tigers, when he threw 5 1/3 innings, allowing two earned runs while giving up five hits.

-- In 17 games this season, the 33-year-old has put up an ERA of 4.01, with 5.8 strikeouts per nine innings.
-Opponents are batting .250 against him.
+- In 23 games this season, the 26-year-old has amassed an ERA of 3.12, with 6.6 strikeouts per nine innings.
+Opponents are batting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.